aarthipriya2021/programming-overview-interview-questions-answers/css-overview-interview-questions-answers.md

 #### 26. Difference between flexbox and grid ?
 <details>
 <summary>:bulb:</summary>
-Grid - Grid layout is two dimensional layout, it can handle both rows and columns.
+Grid - Grid layout is two dimensional layout, it can handle both rows and columns.    <br>
 Flexbox - Grid layout is one dimensional layout, it can handle either row or column.
 </details>